FatihKoz/DisposableSpecial/README.md

 28.FEB.22

-* Fixed the Tour award classes (was causing an error when a non defined or non active tour is being checked)

-25.FEB.22

 * Refactored Tour Award classes for better performance (execute deeper checks when needed)
+* Fixed Tour Award classes (was causing an error when a non-defined or non-active tour is being checked)
 * Re-enabled tour leg order checks
+* Added Tour Reports (visible to admins only, still Work In Progress)

 19.FEB.22